-College Grads – Complete Recruiters Handbook
+College Grads – Everything You Need to Know About Recruiters

 So, you’re about to graduate and are in the process of sending your resume out to several jobs.
 Well, it just so happens that one of the ads you applied to is through a recruiter.
 Besides being an online media consultant, I run a recruiting firm who deals with executive level job seekers.
 That means our company only places jobs which are $100,000 base salary or above.
 For several reasons including ethics, we do not place recent college graduates.